nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_ROUTING.md

 # Routing in React Applications

 In a single page application, you are only rendering one DOM tree.
-You never request another HTML file, but create/destroy components in the one you have.
+You never request another HTML file but create/destroy components in the one you have.
 If you have multiple views in your application, a universal design pattern is to have a navigation element on the page for users to select and see different views.

 In React, you will use something called a Router to handle the rendering of different components when the user clicks on navigation items.
 This also allows users to bookmark specific places within a single page app.

 ## Setup

 Make sure you are in your project's root directory.
-First we need to install react-router-dom.
+First, we need to install react-router-dom.
 Then we will create additional files to handle the routing and create a navbar.

 ```sh
 npm install react-router-dom